 DreamWorks Dragons: Dawn of New Riders Review

-Sony PlayStation 4Also available on Sony PlayStation 4, Microsoft Xbox One and Nintendo Switch
+Reviewed on Sony PlayStation 4Also available on Sony PlayStation 4, Microsoft Xbox One and Nintendo Switch

 Since the release of DreamWork’s critically acclaimed, and frankly wonderful, How to Train Your Dragon back in 2010, the ‘Dragons’ franchise has found success outside of the big screen.
 As the trilogy is finally brought to a close this year with the release of Hidden World, DreamWorks brings us something a little different: Dawn of New Riders, available on Switch, Xbox, and PS4.